edgedb/easy-edgedb/chapter14/index.md

 ## Backlinks

 Finally, let's look at how to follow links in reverse direction, one of EdgeDB's most powerful and useful features.
-Learning to use it can take a bit of effort, but it's well worth it.
+Learning to use backlinks can take a bit of effort, but it's well worth it.

 We know how to get Count Dracula's `slaves` by name with something like this: